kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ![VIDAL van](../../../content/images/vidal-van.png)

-- I bump my head badly on my car boot.
+- Late, I will bump my head badly on my car boot.
 - I'm walking into things.
 - My shoulders, arms, and hands feel numb.
 - I'm wobbly on my feet.
-- I feel terrorized by no-one and everyone.
+- I feel terrorized by everyone and no-one.
 - Its horrendous.
-- Am I ingesting strong anxiety-forming substances through my water now; like a stronger hallucinogen than normal, something which is exacerbating the reasonable anxiety I have?
+- Am I ingesting strong anxiety-forming substances through my water now; like a stronger hallucinogen than normal, something on top of the daily mandrake dose which is exacerbating the reasonable anxiety I have?

 ### Practicing the piano